'Jay' Joseph Carlton Moran, Jr.

 Senior IT Consultant

 Hired to re-architect customer IT solutions to meet their ever-changing needs.
-Employed tool-based design methods using simulation tools and troubleshot elusive network problems and system issues using the latest in network analysis tools.
-Unfortunately non-voice IT was proving difficult to get off the ground within the classic voice services organization.
-Made tough decision to leave within 90 days of starting.
+Employed tool-based design verification using simulation tools and troubleshot elusive end-to-end system issues using the latest in analysis tools.

 Perot Systems Dallas, TX 1995 - 1998